Foundation / Corporation

 The documentary may include, but is not required to include:

 GrantWatch ID#: 149468

-Grand Prize (1 award) to the best overall entry in either High School or Middle School:
+Grand Prize: 1 award - the best overall entry in either the High School or Middle School category

 Honorable Mention: 97 awards total - awarded to entries from either the High School or Middle School category.

 Student(s):$250 cash prize award per entry

 * Grand, 1st, and 2nd Prize videos may be aired on the C-SPAN Networks.